How To Use Analog Gear With Ableton Live

 Here's how to use the External Instrument device:

-Open Ableton Live and create a new MIDI track.
+- Open Ableton Live and create a new MIDI track.

-From the "Devices" menu, select "Create" then "Instrument" and then "External Instrument."
+- From the "Devices" menu, select "Create" then "Instrument" and then "External Instrument."

-Choose the MIDI output port, channel, and audio input port(s) that are connected to your hardware.
+- Choose the MIDI output port, channel, and audio input port(s) that are connected to your hardware.

-If the audio sounds out of sync, adjust the Hardware Latency slider.
+- If the audio sounds out of sync, adjust the Hardware Latency slider.

 Step 7: If you don't have the External Instrument device (Optional)

-an optional method for those who do not have access to the External Instrument device or prefer to use a pair of MIDI and audio tracks to control their external hardware, the following steps can be followed:
+An optional method for those who do not have access to the External Instrument device or prefer to use a pair of MIDI and audio tracks to control their external hardware, the following steps can be followed:

-In the IO section of the MIDI track, select the appropriate MIDI output port that is connected to your hardware.
+- In the IO section of the MIDI track, select the appropriate MIDI output port that is connected to your hardware.

-In the IO section of the audio track, select "Ext.
-In" and the corresponding audio input port that is connected to your hardware.
+- In the IO section of the audio track, select "Ext.
+In" and the corresponding audio input port.

-In the audio track, switch the monitor to "In".
+- Switch the monitor to "In".

 Step 7: Capturing the Sound from Your Hardware into Ableton Live